 This is the second in a series of courses designed to provide an intensive study of human diseases and disorders, using a lifespan approach from pediatrics to geriatrics, in the areas of clinical medicine including epidemiology, etiology, historical data, clinical manifestations, progression, therapeutic management, prevention, laboratory medicine, and prognosis.
 Emphasis will be on disease processes common to primary care practices, and the development of differential diagnoses and plan based upon the patient's clinical presentation.
 We will also focus on critical disease processes which may be threatening to life or function.
 Students will acquire problem-focused evaluation, diagnosis and patient management skills.
 Concomitant study of pathophysiology will acquaint students with molecular and organ-based mechanisms of disease.
-Specific organ system-based areas of study will include Cardiology, Pulmonary Medicine, Nephrology, Genitourinary, Gastroenterology, Endocrine and Reproductive Medicine.
-Students will be expected to apply knowledge obtained in pathophysiology, pharmacology, diagnostic methods and evidence-based medicine to these specific areas of study.
+The primary organ system-based areas of study include Cardiology, Pulmonary Medicine, Nephrology, Genitourinary, Gastroenterology, Endocrine and Reproductive Medicine.
+Other medical topics not included in the primary organ-systems identified above will also be included throughout the course.
+Students will be expected to apply knowledge obtained in the other program courses to these specific areas of study.
 Mastery of the concepts and topics in this course will be critical to successful performance in the Clinical Phase of the program.
 Seven credits.